Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 Furniture Arrangement

 Consider how your floor lamps interact with your furniture arrangement.
-Placing a floor lamp next to a sofa or armchair enhances functionality, providing focused lighting for reading or relaxing.
+Placing a floor lamp next to a sofa, armchair or drawers, enhances functionality, providing focused lighting for reading or relaxing.
 Avoid cluttering the space by ensuring there’s enough room for movement and flow.

 Lighting Needs